EOEPCA/deployment-guide/docs/quickstart/scripted-deployment.md

   In the case that the minikube `none` driver is used, the persistence is maintained on the host and so is not naturally removed when the minikube cluster is destroyed.
 In this case, the minikube `standard` _StorageClass_ is fulfilled by the `hostpath` provisioner, whose persistence is removed as follows...<br>
   `sudo rm -rf /tmp/hostpath-provisioner`

-1. **Client Credentials**<br>
-  During the deployment a client of the Authorisation Server is registered, and its credentials stored for reuse in the file `client.yaml`.
-Once the cluster has been destroyed, then these client credentials become stale and so should be removed to avoid polluting subsequent deployments...<br>
-  `rm -rf ./deploy/eoepca/client.yaml`

-There is a helper script [`clean`](https://github.com/EOEPCA/deployment-guide/blob/eoepca-v1.3/deploy/cluster/clean) that can be used for steps 2 and 3 above, (the script does not delete the cluster).
+There is a helper script [`clean`](https://github.com/EOEPCA/deployment-guide/blob/eoepca-v1.3/deploy/cluster/clean) that can be used for step 2 above, (the script does not delete the cluster).
 ```bash
 ./deploy/cluster/clean
 ```